shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 Multiple native PrestaShop order statuses may be selected to trigger an update, because third-party modules may add their own.

-Note that the Refunded status can only be used when the order was imported from some [specific marketplaces](https://developer.shopping-feed.com/order-api/order/v1store-order-operation-refundpost).
+Note that the Refunded status update may only work when the order was imported from some [specific marketplaces](https://developer.shopping-feed.com/order-api/order/v1store-order-operation-refundpost).